-Any Senator who would be heard in support of the judicial salary increase must be required to respond to the particularized facts and law presented by CJA's Opposition Report and the verified complaint based thereon, as they are devastating and dispositive.
-Indeed, it is each Senator's duty to personally review the Opposition Report and verified complaint so as to confirm for himself that funding the judicial salary increases recommended by the Commission on Judicial Compensation is "nothing short of grand larceny of the public fisc".
+Any Assembly member who would be heard in support of the judicial salary increase must be required to respond to the particularized facts and law presented by CJA's Opposition Report and verified complaint based thereon, as they are devastating and dispositive.
+Indeed, it is each member's duty to personally review the Opposition Report and verified complaint so as to confirm for himself that funding the judicial salary increases recommended by the Commission on Judicial Compensation is 'nothing short of grand larceny of the public fisc'.
 This is how Ms. Sassower described it in a March 11, 2013 letter (at p.
 3), summarizing and expanding upon her testimony at the February 6th hearing - a letter sent to every member of the General Budget Conference Committee and its Subcommittee on "Public Protection", Criminal Justice, and Judiciary on March 13th.

-Consistent therewith, this Legislature must, as Ms. Sassower stated at the February 6th hearing, override the second phase of the judicial salary increase which will otherwise take effect automatically on April 1, 2013 - as well as the third phase, which will otherwise take effect automatically on April 1, 2014.
-In support thereof, and to secure the voiding of the first phase that took effect on April 1, 2012 and to recover the more than \$27.7 million dollars of public monies expended on the first phase, which, unless voided, will be an annually recurring expense, in perpetuity, findings of fact and conclusions of law must be made with respect to CJA's October 27, 2011 Opposition Report.
-This must be done forthwith by the Senate and Assembly Judiciary Committees in belated discharge of their oversight function pursuant to Senate Rule VIII, §4(c)4 and Assembly Rule IV, §1(d)5.
+Consistent therewith, this Legislature must, as Ms. Sassower stated at the February 6^{th} hearing, override the second phase of the judicial salary increase which will otherwise take effect automatically on April 1, 2013 - as well as the third phase, which will otherwise take effect automatically on April 1, 2014.
+In support thereof and to secure the voiding of the first phase that took effect on April 1, 2012 and to recover the more than \$27.7 million dollars of public monies expended on the first phase, which, unless voided, will be an annually recurring expense, in perpetuity, findings of fact and conclusions of law must be made with respect to CJA's October 27, 2011 Opposition Report.
+This must be done forthwith by the Assembly and Senate Judiciary Committees in belated discharge of their oversight function pursuant to Assembly Rule IV, $\$1(d)^4$ and Senate Rule VIII, $\$4(c)^5$.